Subaru Solterra Insurance Rates

 Rates are averaged for all Subaru Solterra models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find Cheap Subaru Solterra Insurance
+How to Find the Right Subaru Solterra Insurance

 Rate Tables and Charts